The functions¶

 You must

-after stubbing, or use with statement.
+unstub()after stubbing, or use with statement.

 You must

-after stubbing, or use with statement.
+unstub()after patching, or use with statement.

 - mockito.unstub(*objs)¶

-Unstubs all stubbed methods and functions
+Unstubs all stubbed methods, functions, and patched attributes.

 If you don’t pass in any argument, all registered mocks and patched modules, classes etc. will be unstubbed.